 TLC is the UK’s leading manuscript assessment and editorial advice service providing expert, market-aware editorial appraisal and help to writers at all levels.
 TLC receives funding from Arts Council England to support free manuscript assessments to a limited number of Arvon grant recipients.
 The assessment includes a detailed, critical assessment of their work at any stage, and feedback regarding their work’s market potential.

-Recipients of low-income grants or benefits-related concessions can apply for an assessment for one of the following:
+Recipients of low-income grants or income-based concessions can apply for an assessment for one of the following:

 Longform prose (Novels or non-fiction): A synopsis and up to 15,000 words (please include a word count)